<- data.frame(row.names = paste0("sample", c(1:12)),

 # The contrast we are interested in is the difference between treat and control

-treat - control
+- control treat

 (Intercept) conditiontreat